vanhoefm/fragattacks/research/README.md

   which can be useful in case there is a small delay between completion of the handshake and installing the negotiated key.

 ## 7.5.
+Non-consecutive PNs attack (§6.2 -- CVE-2020-26146)

+In our experiments, this test only failed against Linux and against devices that don't support fragmentation.

-Mixed plain/encrypt attack (§6.3)
+## 7.6.
+Mixed plain/encrypt attack (§6.3 -- CVE-2020-26147/26140/26143)

 - `ping I,E,P` and `linux-plain`: if this test succeeds the resulting attacks are described in Section 6.3 of the paper.
 Summarized, in combintation with the A-MSDU or cache vulnerability, it can be exploited to inject packets.
-When not combined with any other vulnerabilities the impact is implementation-specific.
+When not combined with any other vulnerabilities the impact is implementation-specific (CVE-2020-26147).

-- `ping I,P,E`: if this test succeeds it is trivial to inject plaintext frames towards the device _if_ fragmentation is being used by the network.
+- `ping I,P,E`: if this test succeeds it is trivial to inject plaintext frames towards the device _if_ fragmentation is being used by the network (CVE-2020-26147).

+- `ping I,P`: if this tests succeeds the implementation accepts plaintext frames in a protected Wi-Fi network, allowing trivial packet injection (CVE-2020-26140).

-- `ping I,P,P` and `ping I,P`: if this test succeeds it is trivial to inject plaintext frames towards the device independent of the network configuration.
+- `ping I,P,P`: if this test succeeds the implementation accepts _fragmented_ plaintext frames in a protected Wi-Fi network, allowing trivial packet injection (CVE-2020-26143).

-## 7.6.
-Broadcast fragment attack tests (§6.4)
+## 7.7.
+Broadcast fragment attack tests (§6.4 -- CVE-2020-26145)

 - Because all these tests send broadcast frames, which are not automatically retransmitted, it is recommended to **execute these tests several times**.
 This is because background noise may prevent the tested devices